ScintillatorSynth/scintillatorsynth.org/content/en/docs/Guides/Scintillator-User-Guide.md

+Scintillator is still in active development.
+The <a href="https://scintillatorsynth.org/blog/">Development Blog</a> typically has the most up-to-date information.

-It's definitely worth perusing the <a href="{{< ref "/docs/VGens/VGens-Overview" >}}">VGens Overview</a> to get a better understanding of currently supported VGens, to expand your creative options.
+It's definitely worth perusing the <a href="{{< ref "/docs/VGens/VGens-Overview" >}}">VGens Overview</a> to get a better understanding of currently supported VGens.
 There are a lot of additional features planned for Scintillator, which will likely be documented in separate, independent guides.
 Lastly, join the conversation!
 Post your feedback and questions on the <a href="https://github.com/ScintillatorSynth/Scintillator">GitHub page</a>, find me on the SuperCollider slack channel, or drop me a line over email.